Powerful hardware needs robust software to unlock its potential. Case in point: the Netgear XR500 Nighthawk Pro Gaming router.

 On the 2.4 GHz, like its peers, the XR500 was only fast enough to deliver a modest Internet connection in full.

 Low performance on this band has been the case among most routers released in the past five years and will likely continue that way.
 Since all mobile clients support the 5 GHz band, the 2.4 GHz is mainly used as a backup.

 The XR500 proved to be reliable and passed my three-day stress test without disconnection once.
 The range was excellent, too, being able to cover some 2000 ft² (186 m²) with decent signals all around.
 Wi-Fi range depends on the environment, so your mileage might vary.

 Via its USB 3.0 ports, the XR500 can function as a storage server.
 I tried it with a USB 3.1 portable drive and, via a Gigabit connection, it averaged some 70MB/s (560Mbps) in file copy tests.

 This performance was among the fastest I’ve seen in routers, even close to some dedicated NAS servers.
-The router can work as a file server as well as a streaming server, at the same time.
+The router can work as a file server and a streaming server at the same time.
 Overall, if you want to dabble in network-attached storage, the XR500 is a good start.

 Netgear Nighthawk XR500's Rating